As a child, there was a popular counting rhyme:

 2) 6 in the Americas.

-• 64 Arabian horses from the GCAT Middle Eastern and Europe;
+• 64 Arabian horses from the GCAT Europe and Middle East;

-Below, we will take a detailed look at the 64 champions from the GCAT Middle East and Europe, selected to the WAHC Supreme 2025.
+Below, we will take a detailed look at the 64 champions from the GCAT Europe and Middle East, selected to the WAHC Supreme 2025.

 A separate article will be devoted to the GCAT Americas champions.